hbctraining/Intro-to-R/lessons/07_advR-matching.md

 all(rownames(metadata) == colnames(rpkm_data))
 ```

 **Looks like all of the samples are there, but will need to be reordered.
-We willl explore how to reorder data, then come back to our genomic data**
+To do reorder our genomic samples, we need to first learn different ways to reorder data.
+Therefore, we will step away from our genomic data briefly to learn about reordering, then return to it at the end of this lesson.**

 ***
 **Exercises**